Angel-ML/angel/docs/assistant/ModelConverter_en.md

 8:1.9413353447408782E-4
 ```

-## Convertor
+## Converter

-Currently, Angel supports two convertor modes: **stand-alone mode** and **distributed mode**.
+Currently, Angel supports two converter modes: **stand-alone mode** and **distributed mode**.

 ### 1. Stand-alone Mode

-Conversion is done on the machine that runs the script (typically, the machine that is used to submit the Angel job).
-In general, this mode is easy to use thus recommended.
+Conversion is done on the machine that runs the script (typically, the gateway machine that is used to submit the Angel job).
+In general, this mode is easy to use thus is recommended.
 The submit command is shown below:

 ```bsh
 ./bin/angel-model-convert \